Rwb3n/nonprofit-tracker/README.md

 To understand this project:

-1. Start by reviewing the [Data Model Design](NMT-Data_Model_Design_Consolidated.md) to understand the underlying data structure
+1. Start by reviewing the [Data Model Design](./Docs/NMT-Data_Model_Design_Consolidated.md) to understand the underlying data structure.
+2. Review the modular flow approach and Apex service design (`/WORKSPACE_FILES` and `/Apex` respectively) for the Event Participation process.
-2. Explore the flow designs in the `/Flows` directory to understand the business processes
+3. Explore the remaining flow designs in the `/Flows` directory for other business processes.
-3. Review the dashboard design in `/Reports/NMT-Dashboard_Design.md` to see the analytics capabilities
+4. Review the dashboard design in `/Reports/NMT-Dashboard_Design.md` to see the analytics capabilities.
-4. Check the test cases in `/Tests` to understand how the system is validated
+5. Check the test cases in `/Tests` to understand how the system is validated.

 ## Implementation Timeline